sideoffryes/AI_Wargaming_Capstone/proposal/proposal.md

 ### How are we going to build this?

-1. We will begin by building one small language model (LM) centered around creating 5 paragraph orders to get an idea of how to train a language model with reinforced learning.
+1. We will begin by find source documents to provide context for 1 artifact to be generated by an existing LLM.
+This will also give us a better idea on how to use user input to identify the best documents to use for context to augment the LLM and assure that we are strictly adhering to the format of the artifact.

-2. We will train this specific LM on available 5 paragraph orders acquired from Marines on the yard with access to many of them.
-The LM will use retrieval-augmented generation (RAG) for training to increase the accuracy of the output generated.
+2. We will provide the LLM with available 5 paragraph orders acquired from Marines on the yard with access to many of them.
+The LLM will use retrieval-augmented generation (RAG) for training to increase the accuracy of the output generated.

-3. We will build a front end using PHP and html so a website is able to be accessed to interact with the LM.
+3. We will build an interface available via a web browser so a user is able to interact with the LM.
 (We may explore better alternatives if needed)

-4. Once we have a single working LM and user interface we can begin exploring other wargaming documents.
+4. Once the LLM is able to consistently produce one type of artifact and user interface we can begin exploring other wargaming documents.

-5. We will train our LMs on data collected from our customer and other sources, on and off of the Yard.
-This training data will be put into a database that we will build, so each specific LM can pull the specific data it needs to produce an accurate output of the artifact it is generating.
+5. We will provide our LLM with data collected from our customer and other sources, on and off of the Yard.
+This data will be put into a database that we will build, so the LLM can pull the specific data it needs to produce an accurate output of the artifact it is generating.

-6. We will build several smaller, more specifically trained language models that produce a particular artifact.
+6. We will increase the number and type of artifacts that can be generated by the LLM by finding additional existing artifacts to use as context and fine-tune our prompts to produce the most accurate output.

-7. We will improve the front end to our customers preferences that provides a coherent interface between a user and the LMs
+7. We will improve the web interface to the customers preferences that provides a coherent interface between a user and the LLM.

 This will require:

-1. Data to train each LM
+1. Data to provide to the LLM as context for the desired artifact

 2. The necessary systems to host the interface

 ![system design diagram](./System_Design.svg)